EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

+---
+description: How to reconcile changes made outside of TPA with the configuration in `config.yml`.
+---

 # Reconciling changes made outside of TPA

 Any changes made to a TPA created cluster that are not performed by changing the TPA configuration will not be saved in `config.yml`.
 This means that your cluster will have changes that the TPA configuration